allain/piff/README.md

 # piff
 A language that compiles down to PHP.

-** piff is a work in progress, until 1.0 it's syntax might change **
+**Warning:** piff is a work in progress.
+Its syntax might change until version 1.0

 ## Why?

-PHP has warts, but it's also the foundation of many Legacy Systems (including one I have to maintain).
+PHP has warts; It's also the foundation of many Legacy Systems (including one I have to maintain).
 This tool is my attempt to maintain my sanity in this light.

 It has had a good number of language features bolted on over the years (Closures, OO, Traits, Namespaces, etc...) but, because of its syntax, it's hard to appreciate them.